Insektors: Production and dubbing

-The series was created in 1993 and aired in early 1994 in France.
-It was then dubbed into two English language releases; one for North America, and one for the UK.
+A pilot episode was shot, and there were two 13-episode seasons and a few special episodes including a 1996 Christmas episode.
+The series was dubbed into two English language releases; one for North America, and one for the UK.
 The North American version was recorded in Paris.
 It was first aired on Canadian television on YTV.

-For the UK version, the script was re-written; characters had different names, and different dialogue was used.
-Jokes and references specific to British/English culture were also used.
+For the UK version, the script was re-written; characters had different names and different dialogue was used.
+Jokes and references specific to British/English culture were also incorporated.